befelix/pydantic_sweep/README.md

 the exact clauses and
 [this FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/) for a high-level description.

-An exception from this are the documentation in the `docs` folder and this `README` file, which are licensed under the [0BSD](https://github.com/befelix/pydantic_sweep/blob/main/docs/LICENSE): a highly permissive license that does not require attribution.
+An exception from this are the documentation in the `docs` and `example` folders  as well as this `README` file, which are licensed under the [0BSD](https://github.com/befelix/pydantic_sweep/blob/main/docs/LICENSE): a highly permissive license that does not require attribution.
 That way, you are free to copy & paste example code into your use-case.
 See